 A friend last year told me about this house sitting website which sounded too good to be true.
-For $80 a year you can house sit as many times as you like all over the world!
-It's called Trusted House Sitters and this is my review.
+For about $80 a year you can house sit as many times as you like all over the world!
+It's called Trusted House Sitters (affilliate) and this is my review.

 My friend Mandy travels the world while working in tech and keeps her costs down by house sitting for people so they don't have to put their pets in kennels or catteries.
 Mandy was the person who told me about Trusted House Sitters.

 This is great because it saves the hosts and sitters a lot of money and the pets don't have to leave their nice home.
 My pets I had as a child always went frantic when they were taken to kennels ☹️.
 The website also makes a nice income I'm sure so it's a win-win-win situation!

 Basically the website looks a bit like Airbnb.
 You can filter results by location and the types of pets you want to look after.
 There are occasionally house sits with no pets but these are extremely rare.

 There are lots of house sits available and they show info about the accommodation, the pets and what they want you to do while they are away e.g walk the dogs twice a day, water the plants etc.

 You then send the hosts a message asking to stay, saying how much you like pets etc. Some locations like New York and London are extremely popular so it can be hard to get a reply.
 I think as well since I first wrote this article in 2019 the site has become more popular so there is more competition for house sits.

 If the host likes your messages they will reply and might ask you questions about your experience with pets or why you want to visit etc. Then if they like your answers they will accept you as a guest and close the booking to other people.
 Then you just have to show up on the day at the time you've agreed with them.